At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: On the occurrence of blow-ups

-for all $x>0$.
-Therefore, the minimality constraint \eqref{eq:BU_PhysicalCondition} gives that $L$ cannot have a blow-up after time $t_\star$.
+for every $x>0$.
+Therefore, the minimality constraint \eqref{eq:BU_PhysicalCondition} gives us that $L$ cannot have a blow-up after time $t_\star$.
 It remains to ensure that there is no blow-up on the intermediate time interval $(t_0,t_\star)$.
-To this end, we define the family of paths
+To this end, we can consider events where the realisation of the common Brownian motion belong to a family of paths of the form